terenced/react-racer-hack/README.md

 All the React UI components.
 Uses `react-racer` to interact with the backend

 ### Server

 Express backend with simple React Server-Side Rendering.
 Uses [racer-highway](https://github.com/derbyparty/racer-highway) middleware.
 Also bundles racer into a script tag (`racer-data-bundle`).

+NOTE: Server-Side Rendering is broken.
+I am having an issue loading the racer model onto the page when rendering on the server.

-NOTE: We are just using browser channel and in web sockets because I am too lazy to set them up.
+NOTE: We are just using browser channel and not web sockets because I am too lazy to set them up.

+NOTE: We need to monkey-patch racer's `_createSocket` in `src/react-racer/createRacerStore.ts` because the `racer-highway` code seems to be tree-shaken out.
+Need to verify.

 ### React-Racer